When it comes to getting a home loan, the process can seem daunting, especially if this is your first application.

-The first thing you'll want to do is research the type of rates available from different lenders.
-Home loans can differ significantly and you will want to factor several considerations - including fixed or variable rates, payment plans and other terms and conditions - into your final decision.
+The first step to take is research the types of rates available from different lenders.
+Home loans can differ significantly and you will want to factor several considerations into your final decision.

-You'll also want to set yourself a budget and determine the amount of money you need to borrow.
+It is important to set yourself a budget and determine the amount of money you need to/can borrow.
 Getting pre-approved for this amount could be a wise idea if you are still shopping around for the perfect property.
-Pre-approvals tend to last for up to three months and can help you move more quickly once you have found the perfect property.
+Pre-approvals tend to last for up to three months and can help you move more quickly once you have found your property.

 During this application process, you'll be asked for several pieces of documentation.
 This includes showing that you have enough savings to cover the deposit on your property and other fees that may be applicable.